Favourited 396 times

 6. December Our most enjoyable month with all good activities of the year, most sons and Daughters of Mfangano Island take leaves to come Home and enjoy together with their relatives, families and friends, the Kenyan government also recognizes that and makes it the longest Holiday of all the other Holidays, the eve of December Holiday Days are usually in the fourth week that is from 23 December to 28 December, the way people prepare for Christmas 24, 25 and 26 December, is marvelous.

-7. It is good luck that we have been getting volunteers who are willing to fund raise for:-
+7. It is good luck that we have been getting very supportive volunteers who are willing to partner with us and fund raise for:-

-a) Our community health facility at Wakinga Village in Mfangano East Location in Mfangano Island which started on 3rd October 2018 and and is still going on.
+a) Our community health facility at Wakinga Village in Mfangano East Location whose plan just started this year.

 b) A School for Disabled pupils in Mfangano and Sister Islands and this is going to be the first school for the Disabled pupils on Mfangano Island

-c) Scholarship of some students and already some have received their scholarships and are in school right now.
+c) Scholarship of some students and already some have started receiving their scholarships and are in schools right now.

 We still need more volunteers to support more projects in the family and in the community we have websites to those projects which can only be disclosed to Volunteers who are ready to support in that Line